-This is my review of The Dog Whisperer - a TV show hosted by expert dog rehabilitator, Cesar Millan.
+This is my review of The Dog Whisperer - a show hosted by expert dog rehabilitator, Cesar Millan.
 He teaches people how to build better relationships with their dogs and, in turn, their dogs appear to exhibit much healthier behaviors.

 Cesar deals with a range of problems in the first season, from excessive barking to dog aggression.
 Each episode typically features two misbehaving dogs who, thanks to some good editing, undergo massive personality changes in minutes.
 The dog owners are left gobsmacked while Cesar exudes a calm confident energy over their problem pet.

 So how does he do it?
 Are we dog owners missing something completely obvious?
 How is it that, as a nation of dog lovers, we are all so terrible at raising calm, obedient, well-adjusted dogs?